Spencer4792/startup/README.md

 ## Styles.css file
 - This is where all of my fonts, styles, and ways of making the website look good are stored.

+## STARTUP JAVASCRIPT IMPLEMENTATION

 ## Database.js file
-- This is where I will host the .
-It currently retains the information from the last project CommunityTogether
+- This is where I will host the data for the website in the future.
+It will keep track of user data, as well as when and where appointments are.
+It currently retains the information from the last project CommunityTogether.
+By the end of the project I should have the url changed.

 ## Login.html file
 - This is our users are able to login to their accounts that they have with us.
 Currently there is no actual functionality, but the framework is in place.
+There is now a place to enter a username and a password, in addition to feedback loops that let the user know whether or not that is a valid username or password (currently all usernames and passwords will not work because there is no database).

 ## Chat.html file
 - This is the tab where our customers will be able to talk to us directly concerning any complaints.
 I might take it out of the final product because I don't think that it is exceptionally useful right now, especially because we don't have many customers or a customer support team.
-But I will add it to fulfill project requirements.
+But in the future I believe that it could be useful if our business takes off, so I will keep it in the background.

+## main.java
+- This is the file that contains all of the javascript for the project.
+It is centered largely around ease of access.
+It has several different functionalities such as a search bar to look through projects, toggleability on certain objects so the website doesn't take up massive amounts of screen space, in addition to a scroll wheel that will come into effect when there is more information regarding the business.
+The javascript also is a large function of the chat implementation and it functions as the catalyst for the storage of user information that we collect throuh logins.